 This web page shows only a small excerpt of our Holbitch research.
-Another 135 words (10 lines of text) are included under the topic Early Holbitch History in all our PDF Extended History products and printed products wherever possible.
+Another 68 words (5 lines of text) covering the years 1551, 1527, 1534, 1535 and 1536 are included under the topic Early Holbitch History in all our PDF Extended History products and printed products wherever possible.

 Holbitch Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Holbitch family name include Holbeck, Holbech, Holbech, Holbeche, Holbeame and others.

 Early Notables of the Holbitch family (pre 1700)

 Another 44 words (3 lines of text) are included under the topic Early Holbitch Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Holbitch family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, Canada, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Holbitch surname or a spelling variation of the name include: William Holbeck, who arrived on the "Mayflower" at Plymouth Massachusetts in 1620; Mr. Holbeck arrived in Philadelphia in 1796.